 Time of ambulation

 After the physical and mental strain of pregnancy, labour and delivery, the woman needs a period of rest from hard work and mental worry.
 If the time spent during labour has been normal and there was no gross injury to the pelvic floor or other complications, the woman can be allowed to go out of bed the day after delivery.
 The average number of days before ambulation is 3 days.
-Ambulation is advices to encourage the recovery in the tone of the pelvic floor, improve circulation in the legs and reduce the risk of venous thrombosis.
+Ambulation is advised to encourage the recovery in the tone of the pelvic floor, improve circulation in the legs and reduce the risk of venous thrombosis.
 Operative deliveries may be kept longer than 3 days before ambulation is allowed.

 Temperature and pulse